iambrainstorming/coding_blog/src/linux/Offline_centric_apps.md

 ### Challenges

 Designing two separate apps can be a bit complicated.
 It would be easier for both app developers and users if all three modules (as shown in the image) were integrated into a single app.
-However, consolidating them into a single app might make it challenging for users to trust the app even if it's open source and lacks sufficient code reviewers.
+However, consolidating them into a single app might make it challenging for users to trust the app even if it's open source and when it lacks sufficient code reviewers.

 Here is another model: all WebAssembly modules are assembled in a single package, whereas a generic module is used for sandboxing the files and folders.
-Any app developer can utilize this module, and it can be easily validated by users or developers without requiring much skill.
+Any app developer can utilize this module, and sandboxing of files and folders can be easily validated by users or developers without requiring much skill.

 ![Sandboxing files and folders](./image/sandboxing_files_folder.png)